jordanlefort/react-101/pokemon/README.md

 - Create a minimalist Pokedex.

-- Use fetchRandomPokemon to get Pokémon data.
+- Use fetchRandomPokemon or fetchSpecificPokemon to get Pokémon data.

 - Rules: